 You connect the dots between departments, have mastered the art of juggling an array of competing work priorities, all while keeping the lights on and often acting as director of first impressions.

 As an Office Ninja, you receive hundreds of emails every week, participate in conference calls, meetings, online classes—the list goes on.
 In our fast-paced, multitasking business world, getting to the point clearly and quickly matters more than ever. …Read more

-Have you ever heard the old saying, “Jack of all trades, master of none”?
+Have you ever heard the old saying, “Jill of all trades, master of none”?
 It has a catchy ring—but that doesn’t necessarily mean it’s true in all cases.
-And the ‘T-shaped’ employee is an example that defies the stereotype completely.
+And the ‘T-shaped’ employee is an example that defies this stereotype.
 What is a T-Shaped Employee, you ask?
-It’s definitely not someone who stands with their…Read more
+It’s definitely not someone who stands with their arms…Read more